Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Introduction

 \section{Introduction}

-Confinement occurs if some particles can never exist in isolation, but only their bound states can be directly observed.
-Confinement of quarks in hadrons is the most famous example \cite{Wilson74,Nar04}.
-Confinement of kink topological excitations is also a quite common phenomenon in two-dimensional Quantum Field Theories (QFT) and spin-chain models, which are invariant under some discrete symmetry group, and display a continuous order-disorder phase transition \cite{McCoy78,FonZam2003,FZ06,Rut08a,RutP09,Rut18,Lagnese_2020,Mus22,Rut23s}.
+Confinement occurs when particles cannot exist in isolation, but instead are observed only within bound states, a phenomenon most famously exemplified by quarks in hadrons \cite{Wilson74,Nar04}.
+In systems with one spatial dimension, such as two-dimensional Quantum Field Theories (QFT) and quantum spin chains, the confinement of kink topological excitations is a common feature of models with discrete symmetry and order-disorder phase transitions \cite{McCoy78,1996NuPhB.473..469D,1998NuPhB.516..675D,FonZam2003,FZ06,Rut08a,RutP09,Rut18,Lagnese_2020,2020PhRvB.102a4426R,Mus22,Rut23s}.

-The simplest and most studied models of this type are the Ising Field Theory (IFT) and the mixed-field Ising quantum spin chain.
-The former is the Euclidean field theory that describes the scaling limit of the two-dimensional lattice Ising model near its phase transition point.
-In field-theoretic terms, IFT represents the minimal conformal field theory $\mathcal{M}_3$ perturbed by two relevant operators: the energy density and the spin density \cite{FonZam2003,FZ06}.
-The IFT can also be viewed as the scaling limit of the mixed-field Ising quantum spin chain, defined by the Hamiltonian:
+The most thoroughly investigated case is the Ising Field Theory (IFT) and its lattice counterpart, the mixed-field Ising spin chain.
+In the ferromagnetic phase, applying a longitudinal magnetic field induces a long-range attractive interaction between kinks, leading to their confinement into "meson" (two-kink) bound states.

+Beyond the spectrum, it is also interesting to consider non-equilibrium dynamics initialised from a fully polarised state.
+In the Ising model in the ferromagnetic phase, it was shown to lead to dynamical confinement when the longitudinal magnetic field is parallel to the initial magnetisation \cite{Kor16}, and mesonic excitations dominate the dynamics.
+When the longitudinal magnetic field is anti-parallel to the initial magnetisation, it leads to Wannier-Stark localisation \cite{2019PhRvB..99r0302M,2020PhRvB.102d1118L}, with the dynamics dominated by bubbles nucleating over a false vacuum.
+These bubbles undergo Bloch oscillations, leading to the suppression of false vacuum decay \cite{Po22}.

+However, the $\mathbb{Z}_{2}$ symmetry of the Ising model significantly restricts its dynamics, limiting its "hadron" spectrum exclusively to mesons.
+In contrast, the three-state Potts model possesses an $S_{3}$ permutation symmetry that allows for both meson and "baryon" (three-kink) excitations in the ferromagnetic phase \cite{DG08,RutP09,Rut15B,LT2015,Roy26}.
+While recent studies of the Potts quantum spin chain have successfully used semiclassical quantisation to explain two-kink spectra \cite{Po25}, these methods face inherent limitations.
+Specifically, semiclassical approaches cannot account for the time evolution when the system is driven out of equilibrium.
+A particularly challenging non-equilibrium regime is the oblique quench, which has no Ising counterpart.
+In these cases, localisation is only partial, leading to unconfined kink excitations \cite{Po25}.
+The hybridisation between the unconfined two-particle continuum and the bound states leads to resonances in the spectrum that also require an analytical treatment beyond semiclassical approximations.

+In this work, we address these challenges by examining the Potts model in the extreme ferromagnetic regime using a perturbative expansion in the transverse magnetic field.
+This approach provides several key advantages.
+It allows the calculation of the excitation spectrum and the post-quench time evolution of magnetisation up to second order, respectively.
+Specifically, the calculation successfully determines the spectrum of the resonance excitations via the analytic structure of scattering amplitudes, thus overcoming the limitations of the semiclassical and exact diagonalisation methods.
+Furthermore, it provides a predictive framework for post-quench dynamics that captures features such as high-frequency oscillations, well beyond the reach of previous methods.